-However, the Company continues to undertake CSR activities for the benefit of the local communities nearby its hotel properties, the details of which are disclosed separately in this Annual Report.
+However, the Company continues to undertake CSR activities for the benefit of the local communities nearby its hotel, the details of which are disclosed separately in this Annual Report.

-28. Disclosure under Section 22 of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013
+Disclosure under Section 22 of the Sexual Harassment of Women at Work place (Prevention, Prohibition and Redressal) Act, 2013

 Your Company has zero tolerance towards any action on the part of any employee which may fall under the ambit of 'Sexual Harassment' at workplace, and is fully committed to uphold and maintain the dignity of every woman employee in the Company.
 The Company's policy provides for protection against sexual harassment of women at workplace and for prevention and redressal of such complaints.
 All employees (permanent, contractual, temporary, trainees) are covered under this policy.
-During the year no complaints pertaining to sexual harassment were received.
+The Company has complied with provisions relating to the constitution of Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.